fernandospr/simple-file-server/README.md

 # simple-file-server
-This is a simple NodeJS file server
+This is a simple NodeJS file server that allows to host files.

 ## Quick Setup